This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1643 – Four-year-old Louis XIV becomes King of France upon the death of his father, Louis XIII.

-1747 – A British fleet under Admiral George Anson defeats the French at first battle of Cape Finisterre.
+1747 – War of the Austrian Succession: A British fleet under Admiral George Anson defeats the French at the First Battle of Cape Finisterre.

 1796 – Edward Jenner administers the first smallpox vaccination.

 1804 – The Lewis and Clark Expedition departs from Camp Dubois and begins its historic journey by traveling up the Missouri River.

 1811 – Paraguay: Pedro Juan Caballero, Fulgencio Yegros and José Gaspar Rodríguez de Francia start actions to depose the Spanish governor

 1836 – The Treaties of Velasco are signed in Velasco, Texas.